 It is best to leave your jewelry behind.
 Rafting is an active vacation and jewelry often gets in the way.
 Earrings and necklaces can get caught on lifejackets.
 Rings can also cause injuries when you are holding on tightly to ropes.

-The morning following check-in (Day 1) at the Gonzo Inn, a Continental breakfast at the Gonzo fuels guests to start the adventurous day ahead.
-Following the Arches Hike and Tour, lunch is served at a popular local bistro.
-The next morning (Day 3), guests enjoy breakfast at the Gonzo again prior to checking out to meet across the street at the Moab Adventure Center for the 2-Day Raft and Camp.
+The morning following check-in (Day 1) at the Marriott Springhill, a hot breakfast buffet at the Marriott Springhill fuels guests to start the adventurous day ahead.
+Following the Arches Hike and Tour, a catered lunch is served.
+The next morning (Day 3), guests enjoy breakfast at the hotel again prior to checking out to meet in the lobby for the 2-Day Raft and Camp.
 Lunch and dinner follow, with breakfast in camp on Day 4.
-Guests will enjoy lunch that day served on the beach prior to the takeout.
+Guests will enjoy lunch that day served at Red Cliffs Lodge prior to the takeout.

 Delicious and plentiful!
 Fresh fruits and vegetable, meats, whole-grain breads, and desserts are presented in mouth-watering array.
 Snacks are offered periodically throughout the various activities included in this Southwest Sampler trip.

-Individual cold bottles of water are supplied for both the Arches Hike and Tour and the Sunset Hummer Safari.
-Guests should bring a personal sport water bottle with a carabiner, to fill with cold water or low-calorie lemonade supplied for the 2-Day Raft and Camp.
-Guests are encouraged to drink plenty of liquids to stay well hydrated, and can fill personal water bottles as desired.
-If additional beverages are desired (soda, beer, other alcoholic beverages), guests may bring up to 6 cans or the equivalent thereof.
+Guests should bring a personal sport water bottle with a carabiner to fill with cold water (supplied for Arches, Hummer, and the Raft and Camp) or low-calorie lemonade (supplied for the 2-Day Raft and Camp only).
+Guests are encouraged to drink plenty of liquids to stay well hydrated.
+If additional beverages are desired (soda, beer, other alcoholic beverages), guests may bring up to 6 cans or the equivalent thereof for the rafting trip.
 Containers should be unbreakable.
 They will be kept cold and accessible on the raft.

 On multi-day river trips, our food service is limited by several factors: